ExilanceSoft/ExilanceSoft/README.md

-# 👋 Hi, I’m @Devita Aher
+# 👋 Hey there, I'm Devita Aher

+💻 Full Stack Developer | Angular & Node.js Enthusiast | Exploring Generative AI & LLMs

+---

-- 👀 I’m interested in building web applications, admin dashboards, full-stack systems, and exploring AI/ML
+- 👀 Passionate about building dynamic web applications, modern admin dashboards, scalable full-stack systems, and diving deep into AI/ML (especially LLMs and Generative AI)
-- 🌱 Currently learning advanced Angular, Node.js performance optimization, and DevOps fundamentals
+- 🌱 Constantly learning — sharpening my skills in advanced Angular, optimizing Node.js performance, and understanding DevOps workflows
-- 💞️ Open to collaborating on open source projects and real-time web applications
+- 🤝 Open to collaboration on impactful open source projects, real-time web apps, and anything that pushes innovation
-- 📫 Reach me at: exilancesoft@gmail.com
+- 📫 You can reach me at: **exilancesoft@gmail.com**
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I enjoy fixing bugs more than writing new features 🚀
+- ⚡ Fun fact: Solving bugs is my kind of therapy — more thrilling than writing new features 🚀

+---

+> “Code is like humor.
+When you have to explain it, it’s bad.” – Cory House